 15. Move Clutter or Furniture Crowding Walkways

-Removing clutter and furniture that crowds walkways is best done before you have your little one.
+Removing clutter and furniture that crowd walkways is best done before you have your little one.
 Clutter collects dust and can add stress to your life in an already stressful time, so clearing it will make life easier over the next few weeks.

 16. Clean, Maintenance, and Repair Your Car